 - Digital as Business as Usual Plus—this model prioritizes gradual improvement, letting the management team stay in place.
 The benefit of this model is that it can yield quick wins.
 However, it is difficult to implement changes to siloed teams and legacy systems often cause issues.

 - Digital as a New Line of Business—this model enables a bank institute or credit union to create a new business entity with a head of digital.
-This model can be easier to scale, buy can lead to more complex management workflows.
-It also puts the responsibility over digital operation, including IT, in the hands of other business units.
+This model can be easier to scale but can lead to more complex management workflows.
+It also puts the responsibility for digital operation, including IT, in the hands of other business units.

 - Digital Native—this model means the bank creates a new, digital-first bank with its own technology stack, and doesn’t need to deal with legacy systems.
 This bank entity typically prioritizes acquiring new customers, which means the bank can gain new economies and capabilities with quick impact.
 The disadvantage of this model is that the bank needs to work hard to encourage existing customers to make the move.

-It is possible to implement all three models for different locations, industries, and markets.
+It is possible to implement all three models for different locations, industries

 Digital Banking Transformation with Lightico